Growing Deposits Through Business Value-Added Checking

 Given the number of smaller institutions, the new deposit accounts per institution were less than you’d like.
 Hardly enough to thrive.
 A 2019 article in Forbes suggests that this year is the beginning of the end for small financial institutions.

 A bit over-dramatic?
 Only if you’re not looking to the future.
+Even in this new age, the big institutions provide the digital tools businesses desire.

 How can you make sure your financial institution will exist for years to come?